python-poetry/poetry/docs/docs/contributing.md

 # Contributing to Poetry

-First off, thank for taking the time to contribute!
+First off, thanks for taking the time to contribute!

 The following is a set of guidelines for contributing to Poetry on GitHub.
 These are mostly guidelines, not rules.
-Use your best judgment, and feel free to propose changes to this document in a pull request.
+Use your best judgement, and feel free to propose changes to this document in a pull request.

 #### Table of Contents